 Try this.
 Conjure up the name of a brand - one that features in your life.
 Now, without thinking too deeply, is that brand on your side?
-Or does it feel that the company in question might be more focussed on delivering profits to its shareholders?
-I pose this simple question because it evokes an immediate response.
+I realise it's a simple question but it evokes an immediate response.
 One that forces you to process a vast number of criteria in a flash.
 It’s a simple way to solicit an instant indication of your brand loyalty - or lack of it.

-Today’s brands need to fight on so many different fronts to win our love and respect.
-Just think Apple.
-Not content with being just a hardware manufacturer, Apple has launched services like Music, News, TV and Pay.
-It launched beautiful retail stores where it can humanise and demonstrate Apple’s special magnetic magic.
-It spends vast sums of money and effort optimising the Out Of Box Experience (OOBE) for their physical products.
-Each positive customer experience at every touchpoint adds together to create and amplify customer appreciation and loyalty.
+Big brands need to fight on so many different fronts to win our love and respect.
+Think Apple.
+Not content with being just a hardware manufacturer, Apple launched physical stores to humanise and demonstrate Apple’s magnetic magic.
+It spent vast sums of money and effort optimising the Out Of Box Experience (OOBE) for its physical products.
+It created services like Music, News, TV and Pay.
+Apple knows that each positive customer experience, at every touchpoint, adds together to create and amplify customer appreciation and loyalty.

-But many of today’s brand relationships are dubious in nature.
-They’re cloaked in so much complexity, we have learned to trade suspicion and doubt for the practical benefits these brands bring to our lives.
-A good example might be Facebook or Google - both of which offer masses of utility while sucking our private data to use in ways that we are not always privy to.
-Nevertheless, we tolerate this semi-Faustian arrangement.
-These brands have become our ‘frenemies’.
+Many of today’s brand relationships are cloaked in such complexity that we've learned to trade suspicion and doubt for the practical benefits they bring to our lives.
+A good example might be Facebook which offer masses of utility, while sucking our private data to use in ways that we are not always privy to.
+Nevertheless, some of us still tolerate this semi-Faustian arrangement.
+These brands are our ‘frenemies’.

-And then there is a large cohort of companies that have simply forgotten the connection between customer service and customer loyalty.
-The very people who fund a business’s existence are often the ones being treated most shabbily.
-Anyone with a mobile phone contract knows that by allowing it to renew automatically, you're least likely to get the best deal - let alone a discount.
-It usually makes much more commercial sense to cancel a contract at the end of its term and shop around for a better one.
+Other companies have simply forgotten the connection between customer service and customer loyalty.
+Their locked-in, paying customers are often the ones being treated most shabbily.
+Anyone with a mobile phone knows that by letting the service contract roll over and renew automatically is unlikely to generate a good deal - let alone a discount.
+It usually makes more commercial sense to threaten to cancel a contract at the end of its term and shop around for a better one.
 The same can be said for insurance policies, maintenance contracts, pretty much anything that has a fixed term renewal.

 - Get more customers.